datalad-handbook/book/docs/basics/101-127-procedures.rst

 nothing more than a simple script that

 - writes the relevant configuration (``annex_largefiles = '(not(mimetype=text/*))'``,
-  i.e. "Don't put anything that is a text file in the annex") to the ``.gitattributes`` file of a dataset, and
+  i.e., "Don't put anything that is a text file in the annex") to the ``.gitattributes`` file of a dataset, and
 - saves this modification with the commit message "Instruct annex to add text files to Git".